dsinjakovic/docs.the-quest/docs/gameplay.md

     If characters renown is higher than enemies, but for some reason moral is lowered, they'll show aggression, without acting on it.
 If the enemy reacts to the aggression (e.g Player attacks although the character would not have acted on the aggression, it will be as if a player attacked an innocent aka a bad deed)

+## Creatures

+### Wolves

+Wolves should hunt on stamina.
+Meaning they try to exhaust their targets.
+The way it would work against deers is that deers are faster, but wolves would try to stay on their sence, buz one thing they'll be able to catch are babies so you get alpha deers defending.
+And deers should get more aggressive if its mating season.
+Harry explianed it really good

 ## Groups